Humakt83/blox/README.md

-# blox
+# bloxrox
-blox board game for mobile
+bloxrox board game for mobile

 ## Installation and Usage